gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 ### 3. Proxy Pattern

 Proxy pattern is used when we want to provide controlled access of a functionality.
 A real world example would be when a lawyer restricts the questions police would ask a mob boss.
+You can add only one proxy per class.

 {% asset_img proxy-pattern-visual.PNG %}